 William Lewis, PGA, College Park, Ga.

-William Lewis, a lifelong advocate and contributor to the game who built both a successful playing and teaching professional career touching the lives of many young people, has been selected for induction into the Georgia Golf Hall of Fame.
+William Lewis was a lifelong advocate and contributor to the game who built both a successful playing and teaching professional career touching the lives of many young people, has been selected for induction into the Georgia Golf Hall of Fame.
+Lewis will be inducted posthumously.

 A native of Huntsville, Alabama, Lewis was the oldest of seven children.
 His father died when Lewis was 10-years-old, and at 11, he started caddying at Huntsville Country Club to help support his mother and family.
 Lewis attended Lee High School (1966-69) and was the first black member of the golf team.
 His junior year the team advanced to the state tournament and finished sixth, and his senior year Lewis helped his team win the region and finish sixth in state.